 Support the creation of a Child-driven, effective life skills component of the Service Plan to help each Child develop skills identified through assessment.

-Utilize an Agency-approved Life Skills Training curriculum for each Child served and demonstrate effective practices used in their administration of the Child’s plan.
+Utilize a life skills training curriculum for each Child served and demonstrate effective practices used in their administration of the Child’s plan.
+The Agency shall reserve the right to approve the curriculum provided by the Contractor.

 Continually assist the Child in achieving life skills including, but not limited to, budgeting, job searching and interviews, completion of a rental agreement, chores and household duties, and educational or employment planning.
-This work also includes facilitating a Child's access to important documents such as a Social Security card, birth certificate, and driver's license or permit, as appropriate.Design programs with varying levels of structure that can be applied as a Child's need for supervision decreases (demonstrated, for example, by a Child's increased level of responsibility and self-management).
-The programming design as well as the setting, to the extent feasible, should change as a result, focusing on the Child acquiring and building life skills that allow the Child better access to the community.
+This work also includes facilitating a Child's access to important documents such as a Social Security card, birth certificate, and driver's license or permit, as appropriate.

-1.3.5.5 Family and Community Connections:
+1.3.5.5 Family and Community Connections

 The Contractor shall assist the Child in developing and maintaining relationships with the Child’s Family and community.
 Throughout the provision of care, the Contractor shall actively ensure that the Child stays connected to the Child's kin, culture, and community as documented in the Child's Case Permanency Plan/Juvenile Court Services Plan.
 Community connections are essential to the Child’s success while living in a SAL setting and as the Child moves towards Self-Sufficiency and adulthood.
 The Contractor shall:

-Follow the Standards of Family Interaction (see Attachment K).
+Follow the Standards of Family Interaction (see Attachment K) when a Child has a Family Interaction Plan.

 Facilitate meaningful contact between the Child and the Child’s family and/or Positive Support System daily (via phone, Internet video, or a comparable means).

-Provide for the Child to have a minimum of weekly face-to-face contact with family or other individuals in the Child’s Positive Support System unless limited by JCS, Court order, or the Agency.
+Facilitate a minimum of weekly face-to-face contact between the Child and the Child’s family or other individuals in the Child’s Positive Support System unless limited by JCS, Court order, or the Agency.
+If a Child’s parents live more than fifty (50) miles from the Child’s Placement, video conferencing may be used as a substitute for two (2) of the approximate four (4) monthly face-to-face visits.

-Provide for the Child to have monthly face-to-face contact and interactions with siblings.
+Facilitate monthly face-to-face contact and interactions with siblings unless limited by JCS, Court order, or the Agency.

+If siblings live more than fifty (50) miles from the Child’s Placement, video conferencing may be substituted for face-to-face visits.
+However, the Child’s Service Plan must articulate how the Contractor will strive to facilitate face-to-face visits.

+If a Child’s sibling(s) is also in a child welfare Placement, the Contractor shall work with the sibling’s Placement Contractor to facilitate monthly visits, or if the sibling’s Placement location is more than fifty (50) miles away, the Contractor shall facilitate monthly video conferencing.

 Ensure Child engagement within the community on a regular basis including, but not limited to, school attendance, employment (if appropriate), and participation in Organized Community Activities.